people-roofWhat is co-operative care?

 • Consumer Co-operatives: People getting support are sole owners of the co-op.
 Sadly, we haven't found an example of this yet.
 The Co-op Group is the best known example of this type of co-op.

 • Worker Co-operatives: Care workers are owners, one member, one vote.
-The Great Care Co-op is a good example.
+The Great Care Co-oparrow-up-right is a good example.
 There is also an allied type which are employee-owned businesses.
 These are not co-ops under the legislation but they operate very similarly with employees owning a share of the business.
-An example of this is one local to us that transitioned from an owner-operated business to an employee-owned trust, Welcome Independent Living.
+An example of this is one local to us that transitioned from an owner-operated business to an employee-owned trust, Welcome Independent Livingarrow-up-right.

 Key benefits of Co-operative Social Care